 Instructions

-- Preheat oven to 350˚F and line two 6 inches pans with parchment paper and set aside.
+- Preheat oven to 350ËšF and line two 8 inch pans with parchment paper and set aside.

-- In a large mixing bowl whisk together egg, vinegar, oil, sugar and vanilla.
-Sift dry ingredients (flour, cocoa, salt and baking soda) over wet ingredients and fold gently.
-Now add a cup of hot coffee over this mixture and form the batter.
+- Now add a cup of hot coffee over this mixture and form the batter.
 Batter will be runny, worry not.
 It is supposed to be runny.
 Do not over mix it.

 - Microwave or heat heavy cream on gas top till it just comes to a boil.
-Add it to chopped chocolate and let stand for 5 minutes.
+Add it to chopped chocolate and let stand for 2 minutes.
 Stir until smooth.
-Add honey and vanilla to the ganache and give it a quick stir again.
+Add sour cream, honey and vanilla.
+Stir till smooth.
+Now add cocoa powder and give it a quick stir again.

-- Cover and allow to set on room temp. for about 5-6 hours or in the refrigerator for about ½ an hour.
-Frost on cool cakes as desired.
+- Cover and allow to set on room temp. for about 5-6 hours or in the refrigerator for about 20 minutes.
+Frost on cool cakes.
+Top with sprinkles and mini chocolate chips as desired.

 Notes